neomatrix369/OpenJDKProductivityTool/mani/openJDKProdTool/Readme.md

 OpenJDK Productivity Tool
 =========================
-This repo hosts the program unit of the OpenJDK Productivity Tool - a handy program for OpenJDK hackers whilst contributing patches to the Adopt OpenJDK initiative.
+This repo for the OpenJDK Productivity Tool source files - a handy program for OpenJDK hackers whilst contributing patches to the Adopt OpenJDK initiative.

 Navigation
 ----------
 	src/main - contains java classes performing the logic for the various OpenJDK Productivity Tool. src/test - contains JUnit & JBehave tests most of the java classes.
 Units capturing behaviours of the various classes are also captured here.

 	example-scripts - folder containing .sh or .cmd files that help illustrate how to use the program for different purposes.